brenobattaglin/kt-sessions/presentations/flutter-bloc.md

 ## Layers

-- **_Presentation layer_**: UI, responsible for rendering the user interface and handling user interactions
+- **Presentation layer**: UI, responsible for rendering the user interface and handling user interactions
-- **_Business logic layer_**: Encapsulation to hold all the business logic of the application
+- **Business logic layer**: Encapsulation to hold all the business logic of the application
 - **Data layer**: Repositories, api clients.
-It retrieves and manages the data.
+It retrieves, manages the data and return responses.

 ---